mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 ### Schema Explorer Sidebar

 The schema explorer sidebar contains the entire list of objects for any schema available in Mathesar.
-From the sidebar the user can open any object by clicking on its navigation link.
+The user can open any object from the sidebar by clicking on its navigation link.
 The sidebar also includes an input for searching through the listed objects.

-### Sidebar Filters
+### Sidebar Tabs

-Sidebar filters will allow users to filter the sidebar's contents to show only a particular object type.
+Sidebar tabs will allow users to filter the sidebar's contents to show only a particular object type.
 When set to ' All ', the content will include both tables and views.
-Setting the filter to `Table` will display only table objects, while `View` will display only view objects.
+Setting the tabs to `Tables` will display only table objects, while `Views` will display only view objects.

 ## Other Considerations

 ### Regular vs. Materialized Views

-No differentiation has been introduced for materialized views, as we concluded that the functionality would be similar.
-A different icon was proposed, which can be added to the UI improvements design work.
+Regular views need to be differentiated from materialized views as the use cases might differ.
+However, we don't want to create a rigid distinction between both as it could confuse users being introduced to the concept of views.
+For this purpose, an indicator, such as the letter 'M' can be added next to the view icon to show that it is of the type 'Materialized'.

 ### Recently Opened

 The method to generate a list of recently opened objects is still under discussion.
-Ideas like using local storage to provide that information has been considered.
-The idea is providing users with a quick way to access their more recently used tables or views or continue their work.
+Ideas like using local storage to provide that information have been considered.
+The idea is to provide users with a quick way to access their more recently used tables or views or continue their work.